Pioneering innovation and preparing the next generation of teachers and leaders

 Our mission is to help schools grow their own highly effective teachers and leaders, pursuing equity in underserved urban and rural communities.
 We also seek to advance the efficacy and adoption in higher education of inquiry-based instructional methods and job-embedded degree pathways.

-We are committed to a more equitable world where each student has the support of highly effective and dedicated teachers, and where each teacher has the support of highly effective and dedicated school leaders, and where everyone has access to deeper learning and meaningful opportunities in their chosen local community.
+We seek to bring about a more equitable reality where each student has the support of highly effective and dedicated teachers, and where each teacher has the support of highly effective and dedicated school leaders, and where everyone has access to deeper learning and meaningful opportunities in their chosen local community.

 Degree & Certificate Programs